HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 # Using a canned page theme

 When we turned on GitHub Pages in the repository settings, we opted not to set a page theme.
 The easiest way to apply one of the canned GitHub Pages themes is to return to the settings page and select one of the themes.

+## Choosing a canned theme in Settings

 Go to Settings, then Pages, and click `Choose a theme` if you don't already have one or `Change theme` if you already have one and want to change it.
 See [these instructions](https://docs.github.com/en/pages/getting-started-with-github-pages/adding-a-theme-to-your-github-pages-site-with-the-theme-chooser) if you need screenshots.

 When you click on one of the theme options at the top of the selection page, it will show you the style of the theme in the lower part of the page.
 Here's an example: